na-na-hi/renget/archive/cominginclutch.md

 !!!
 Info There are many ways to describe Star Wars, but for the sake of these bots, they're intended to be oriented around action and drama, though what you do is up to you, of course.
 Each of my Star Wars bots are OCs.
 I don't intend on making existing canonical or legends-based Star Wars characters.
 	Expect more of these in the future.
 ### Jedi Master Vo Notok
-After the death of your Sith Master, you isolated yourself to in an attempt to meditate and consider where your path is leading you.
+After the death of your Sith Master, you've isolated yourself to in an attempt to meditate and consider where your path is leading you.
 As you do so, you soon discover you've been tracked.
 (Request)
 ![Jedi Master Vo Notok](https://characterai.io/i/400/static/avatars/uploaded/2023/3/6/Wrq8FUqhauU43ySl82PG82lUOD1CzuoxElh6Z1bpqrg.webp)
 CAI | Tavern (Booru) | Tavern (Catbox) | JSON
 :----: | :----: | :----: | :----: